diwakergupta/stacks-blockchain-tob-audit/sip/sip-001-burn-election.md

 ### Building off the latest block

-Like existing blockchains, the leader can selet any prior block as its preferred chain tip.
+Like existing blockchains, the leader can select any prior block as its preferred chain tip.
 In the Stacks blockchain, this allows leaders to tolerate block loss by building off of the latest-built ancestor block's parent.